 28.6 Technical Assistance Technical assistance is provided to users who need it.
-The method(s) of technical assistance are stated clearly, prominently displayed, and easily accessed.
-28.7 Appropriate-Use Assistance The entity provides end users and practitioners with support in using the system appropriately.
-The method(s) of system support are stated clearly, prominently displayed, and easily accessed. of 28.8 Staff Support and Consultation The national system has a staff member available to address questions and concerns of end users and practition ers.
-29. National System Standard Localization of Key Information National systems provide occupational and educational information at the state and sub-state (to the extent practicable level. :) 29.1 Localization of Labor Market Information Labor market information, including occupational outlook, wage, current employment, employers, industries, a licensing information, is made available at the state level and, to the extent practicable, at the level of sub-state region metropolitan areas.
-29.2 Localization of Education and Training Information Education and training information, including postsecondary program and institutional information, is made available at the state level, and, when practicable, at the level of sub-state regions or metropolitan areas.
-29.3 Customization for State Education and Workforce Initiatives The national system serves state-based initiatives in education and workforce development by customizing and targeting relevant education and career information in ways that support these initiatives.
-1 29.4 Local Data Input The national system provides methods for local administrators to add information that would be of interest to their clientele.
-30. National system Standard Feedback and Evaluation Feedback includes all the methods available to end users and practitioners for communicating with the entity about the information and the effectiveness of the system in meeting their needs.
-Evaluation is the analysis of performance to determine discrepancies between intended results and actual results.
-Both feedback and evaluation are ongoing processes review and revision that are necessary to improve career development outcomes. of 30.1 Communication with Practitioners There is an ongoing effort to communicate with practitioners who make the system available to end users about system changes, strategies for effectively using the system, and other matters that improve use of the system.
-30.2 User Response Process A process is in place for reporting delivery system problems and content errors and for resolving problems or issue identified by users. :S Users and site personnel are able to directly contact and communicate with system staff via mail, telephone, e-mail web form, or a combination of the above. l,
+The method(s) of technical assistance are prominently displayed, and easily accessed. e stated clearly, 28.7 Appropriate-Use Assistance The entity provides end users and practitioners with support in using the system appropriately. system support are stated clearly, prominently displayed, and easily accessed.
+The method(s) of 28.8 Staff Support and Consultation The national system has a staff member available to address questions and concerns of end use rs and practitioners 29.
+National System Standard Localization of Key Information National systems provide occupational and educational information at the state and sub-state (to the elevel. xtent practicable) 29.1 Localization of Labor Market Information Labor market information, including occupational outlook, wage, current employment, employ licensing information, is made available at the state level and, to the extent practicable, at the level of metropolitan areas.
+29.2 Localization of Education and Training Information Education and training information, including postsecondary program and institutional inform available at the state level, and, when practicable, at the level of sub-state regions or metropolitan are 29.3 Customization for State Education and Workforce Initiatives The national system serves state-based initiatives in education and workforce development by targeting relevant education and career information in ways that support these initiatives. customizing and 29.4 Local Data Input The national system provides methods for local administrators to add information that would their clientele. be of interest to 30.
+National system Standard Feedback and Evaluation Feedback includes all the methods available to end users and practitioners for communicating with the en information and the effectiveness of the system in meeting their needs.
+Evaluation is the analysis of perfedetermine discrepancies between intended results and actual results.
+Both feedback and evaluation are on review and revision that are necessary to improve career development outcomes. ormance to 30.1 Communication with Practitioners There is an ongoing effort to communicate with practitioners who make the system available to ensystem changes, strategies for effectively using the system, and other matters that improve use of the system.
+30.2 User Response Process A process is in place for reporting delivery system problems and content errors and for resolving p identified by users. roblems or issues Users and site personnel are able to directly contact and communicate with system staff via mail, to web form, or a combination of the above. elephone, e-mail,